 The urban population in all riparian countries together grew from 94 million in 1950 (44% of total population) to 274 million in 2000 (64%).
-Spectacular urban development has taken place in the south and east of the region, where 74% of the population will be urban by 2025 (see 5.3.1 section above).
+Spectacular urban development has taken place in the south and east of the region, where 74% of the population will be urban by 2025 (see Section 6.3.1).
 The very high urban growth rates do not equate with economic growth, and the technical and financial capacities of cities are limited.
 With the expansion of urban areas, the proliferation of informal housing (between 30% and 60% of total) and the risks of instability have been accentuated.

 Despite rural emigration, agricultural populations in the South and East of the region have increased by 10 million in 40 years, to reach 71 million in 2000.
 Non-agricultural employment is still scarce, and agriculture still plays a decisive social and economic role but is characterized by duality, where modern farming coexists with a mass of subsistence small farms, which are undergoing fragmentation.
 Rural poverty and disparities with cities are high, as shown by some indicators (population living under the poverty line, access to basic services, schooling and illiteracy rates).
 Considerable pressures are exerted on natural resources causing deforestation, desertification, rapid silting-up of reservoirs, altered stream flows and irreversible biodiversity losses.
 Desertification affects 80% of arid and dry areas; pasturelands and rain-fed croplands are the most affected but irrigated land is also under threat.
 In spite of very restrictive EU migratory policies, migratory flows remain significant and most unlikely to dry up.
-It is estimated that 10 million people, 5 million of whom are from other Mediterranean Basin countries, are living in a Mediterranean Basin country which is not their own (see Section 5.3.1 above).
+It is estimated that 10 million people, 5 million of whom are from other Mediterranean Basin countries, are living in a Mediterranean Basin country which is not their own (see Section 6.3.1).

-Rapid economic growth, increasing consumption and inequitable access to resources
+Rapid economic growth, increasing consumption and inequitable access to resources animal species.

-The current system of economic growth is unsustainable because it is based on increasing consumption, combined with a growing human population and poor overall management and governance of natural resources.
-Economic growth and ever-increasing consumption are one the main underlying causes of habitat loss and degradation, and overexploitation of plant and animal species.
 All countries in the region are, to varying degrees, pursuing market-oriented economic policies and export-led development strategies, on the promise of strong economic growth.
 This is especially notably in three critical sectors for biodiversity conservation: forestry, fisheries and agriculture.